 - Groupings of blood vessels beneath the skin;

-In some cases, prolonged use of medications like Metosyn on broken and raw areas of skin can lead to significant side effects.
-This often happens when the medication is absorbed through a break or cut into the skin into the blood stream and the body.
+In some cases, prolonged use of medication like Metosyn on broken and raw areas of skin can lead to significant side effects.
+This often happens when the Metosyn is absorbed through a break or cut into the skin into the bloodstream and the body.
 If you absorb too much Metosyn then this could have an impact on other parts of your body, including an inability to produce the right amount of hormones.
-Make sure that you speak to your doctor if you need to take Metosyn for an extended period of time.
+Make sure that you speak to your doctor if you need to use Metosyn for an extended period.

 When shouldn’t you use Metosyn?

 Metosyn is well tolerated by many people.
 However, it is important to answer any questions that your consultant has about your medical history and condition before you begin using this substance.
 Some people will not respond well to Metosyn.
-For instance, this medication should not be used in children unless it is absolutely necessary.
-Additionally, it is important to use this substance in caution with anyone who has psoriasis.
-If you are taking Metosyn for psoriasis then you will need to arrange regular checkups with your doctor to ensure that you do not make the condition worse by using excessive amounts of the medication over the long term.
+For instance, Metosyn should not be used in children unless it is absolutely necessary.
+Additionally, it is important to use Metosyn with caution for anyone who has psoriasis.
+If you are using Metosyn for psoriasis then you will need to arrange regular checkups with your doctor to ensure that you do not make the condition worse by using excessive amounts of Metosyn over the long term.

-It is important to inform your consultant if you have any allergies, as this medicine can include inactive ingredients that could also cause allergic reactions.
+It is important to inform your consultant if you have any allergies, as Metosyn can include inactive ingredients that could also cause allergic reactions.
 Metosyn is not recommended for use during pregnancy unless it is absolutely necessary.
-If this medication is prescribed during pregnancy then do not use it on large patches of skin.
+If Metosyn is prescribed during pregnancy then do not use it on large patches of skin.
 Speak to your doctor if you need any further information.
-Do not use this medication during breastfeeding or nursing unless your doctor or consultant tells you that it is safe to do so.
-Metosyn should not be used for long periods of time or on large areas of skin by nursing women.
+Do not use Metosyn during breastfeeding or nursing unless your doctor or consultant tells you that it is safe to do so.
+Metosyn should not be used for long periods or on large areas of skin by nursing women.

 Does Metosyn interact with any other medications?

 Medical interactions can occur between all kinds of medicines, including topical substances like Metosyn.
-It is important that you speak to your consultant about any other substances that you may be using with Metosyn, including any over the counter medications, prescription medications, or herbal supplements.
+You must speak to your consultant about any other substances that you may be using with Metosyn, including any over the counter medications, prescription medications, or herbal supplements.
 Tell your doctor before you begin taking any different amounts of any medication when using Metosyn at the same time.

 If you are going to use other medications or substances on the same area of skin that you use Metosyn on, then you will need to leave several minutes before you apply each product.
 This will allow the product more time to be absorbed into the skin to avoid mixing.
 Follow any instructions given by your consultant or the patient leaflet when using this medication with moisturizers, cosmetics, or any other substances.

-Avoid washing the skin or getting it wet after applying this medication for a period of at least 30 minutes.
+Avoid washing the skin or getting it wet for at least 30 minutes after applying Metosyn.